 - Point-in-time: maintains incremental backups of a DynamoDB table

-DynamoDB backup processes (creation or restoration) run in background using state-of-the-art technology model that allows to backup an entire table in a matter of a few seconds, regardless of its size.
+DynamoDB backup processes (creation or restoration) run in the background using a state-of-the-art technology model that allows to backup an entire table in a matter of a few seconds, regardless of its size.
 A backup process does not affect table performance and capacity.
-Backups are retained on external and highly-durable storage.
+Backups are retained on external and highly durable storage.

-MongoDB offers similar feature for backing up data:
+MongoDB offers similar features for backing up data:

-- Continuos backups: similar to the point-in-time DynamoDB backup
+- Continuous backups: similar to the point-in-time DynamoDB backup

 TL;DR: By relying on an open-source engine, MongoDB Atlas provides much higher portability than DynamoDB, which is a proprietary, closed-source database system.